ValK-98/terminal-application/README.md

 ## Styling guide

-For this project I used the PEP8 Style Guide  [styling guide link here](https://peps.python.org/pep-0008/)
+For this project I used the PEP8 Style Guide - [ which you can find here](https://peps.python.org/pep-0008/).

 ## Features of app